brucehoward-cl/songtransposer/README.md

       - As mentioned in (5), user input is converted to a list of Chord objects that is stored in class Song.
       - That list of chord objects is eventually iterated over and printed, after it has been transposed to the desired key
+      - *The conversion tool can be considered as the collaboration of these classes: Song, Factory, IChord*
   7. (Bonus feature not actually required)  Implemented Factory Method Design pattern
       - A Factory class was created that creates the appropriate chord type (major, minor, etc)
-      - The Factory object is 'injected' into the Song object
+      - The Factory object is 'injected' into the Song object.
+Even though Factory has to have knowledge of the Chord classes, Song does not.
       - This pattern allows the Factory class to be updated to handle other chord types as time and need dictate.
-      - Admittedly it's not a perfect implementation, but it's a decent approximation.
+      - Admittedly it's not a perfect implementation, but I think it's a decent approximation.